 a) Extra Virgin Oil: There is no defect in its flavor and taste.
 The free acidity grade (in oleic acid type) is at most 0.8 percent.
 This oil is ideal for all kinds of meals as well as salads.

 b) Virgin Oil: It has very slight defects in flavor or taste.
 The free acidity grade (oleic acid type) is at most 2 percent.

 2. Refined Oil: This oil is obtained by refining olive crude with methods that do not change the structure of the raw oil.
 It has a distinctive color in different shades of yellow and has a unique taste and smell.

 3. Riviera Oil: This is a mixture of refined olive oil and natural olive oils which can be consumed as natural food and this comes with a characteristic taste and flavor, changing color from green to yellow.
 The free acidity grade (oleic acid type) is at most 1.5%.
 Some people, who are not so accustomed to the vivid and strong smell of olive oil may prefer this type of olive oil.

 Be sure to include cities with major olive orchards into your travel itinerary.
 A full moon is the best time to watch olive trees, as the moonlight reflections can be magical, further illuminating the surroundings.
-If it is near harvest time, consider collecting olives with villagers for fun, and maybe you can find “çatal zeytin” which is hard to find.
+If it is near harvest time of olive in Turkey, consider collecting olives with villagers for fun, and maybe you can find “çatal zeytin” which is hard to find.